Sheriff considers next steps, shares frustration over COVID and crowding

 And he says rumors continue to fly during this time of COVID-19.

-“We are not taking people to jail now for missed court date on misdemeanor.
-Sex battery or something like that they will be booked.
-But for minor violations they are not booked,” said Sheriff Easter.
+“We are not taking people to jail now for a missed court date on a misdemeanor, sex battery, or something like that they will be booked, but for minor violations, they are not booked,” said Sheriff Easter.
 “So the mantra that people are going back into jail on one minor infraction, that is not true.”

 Easter says he continues to talk to Wichita police and county commissioners.
 He says the DA’s office and judges hope to have some answers soon on a problem of crowding and COVID-19.